 Students in Grade 12 will write Alberta Diploma examinations at the end of core academic courses.
 These exams are mandatory and must be written on the date and time set out by Alberta Education.
-These exams count for 30% of a student's course mark and thus are extremely important.
-Missing a diploma exam will result in a mark of 0% and an overall failing grade in that individual course.
-These exams are written here at CCHS and then sealed and couriered to Alberta Education where they are marked.
+These exams count for 30% of a student's course mark.
 Student results are posted approximately 4 weeks after each sitting and can be viewed via the student's MyPass account.